-The amount reflected as due to shareholder consists of a demand promissory note payable to a director of the Company.
+The amount reflected as due to shareholder consists of a demand promissory note payable to the chief exectuive of the company.

-During the year ending September 30, 2020, interest expense of \$17,273 (2019 - \$19,869) has been recorded as a result of this loan.
-During the year ending September 30, 2020, \$12,000 (2019 - \$75,550) of the loan was repaid to the shareholder.
+During the year ended September 30, 2021, interest expense of \$16,733 (2020 - \$17,323) has been recorded as a result of this loan.
+During the year ending September 30, 2021, \$45,500 (2020 - \$12,000) of the loan was repaid to the shareholder.

-The Company extended the term of the outstanding shareholder's demand promissory notes.
-The shareholder's loan has been extended to January 15, 2021 at a fixed rate of 6% per annum paid (or accrued) semi-annually.
+The company extended the term of the outstanding shareholder's demand promissory notes.
+The shareholder's loan has been extended to January 15, 2022 at a fixed rate of 6% per annum paid (or accrued) semi-annually.
 The consolidated principal together with any accrued interest will become due and will be paid in full on demand so long as such payment does not reduce the Company's ability to complete its product development work plan for any given 12 month period from the date of repayment.